 An internationally known National Historic Landmark, Serpent Mound is a 1,348-foot-long, three-foot-high prehistoric effigy mound on a plateau along Brush Creek in Adams County, Ohio.
 Representing a snake with a curled tail, it is the largest serpent effigy in the world.
 Nearby are three burial mounds.

 The Serpent Mound was first mapped by Euro-Americans as early as 1815 and documented from surveys by Ephraim Squire and Edwin Davis in their historic volume Ancient Monuments of the Mississippi Valley, published in 1848 by the newly founded Smithsonian Museum.

 Researchers have attributed the construction of the mound to two different prehistoric indigenous cultures.
 The mound was initially thought to be of the Adena culture (800 BC to 100 AD), a Pre-Columbian Native American society that existed in a time known as the Early Woodland period.
 These were probably comprised of several related Native American groups who shared burial and ceremonial systems.
-The Adena lived in an area including parts of present-day Ohio, Indiana, Wisconsin, West Virginia, Kentucky, New York, Pennsylvania, and Maryland.
+The Adena lived in parts of present-day Ohio, Indiana, Wisconsin, West Virginia, Kentucky, New York, Pennsylvania, and Maryland.

 Later, a 1996 carbon dating study led scholars to believe the mound was built by members of the Fort Ancient culture around 1070 AD.
 These people predominantly inhabited land along the Ohio River in modern-day southern Ohio, northern Kentucky, southeastern Indiana, and western West Virginia.
 They were a maize-based agricultural society that lived in sedentary villages and built ceremonial platform mounds.